dagraham/etm-tk/etmTk/help/REPORTS.md

 ### -o OMIT

 String.
+Composite reports only.
 Show/hide a)ctions, d)elegated tasks, e)vents, g)roup tasks, n)otes, o)ccasions and/or other t)asks.
 For example, `-o on` would show everything except occasions and notes and `-o !on` would show only occasions and notes.

 ### -s SUMMARY